 Types And Causes Of Occipital Neuralgia

 Occipital neuralgia can either be primary or secondary.
 A secondary condition is associated with an underlying disease.
-Causes of occipital neuralgia include:
+Causes of the condition include:

 As there are many potential root causes of occipital neuralgia, pain relief efforts can be implemented through various approaches.
-Some providers may focus on treating the known cause, such as issues related to the cervical spine, in order to potentially treat the cause, while others providers will focus primarily on the pain management aspect.
-Because nerves are damaged or inflamed, there may not always be a way to effectively treat the cervical spine or the origin of the condition.
+Some providers may focus on treating the known cause, such as issues related to the cervical spine, in order to potentially treat the cause, while other providers will focus primarily on the pain management aspect.
+Because nerves are damaged or inflamed, there may not always be a valuable treatment method to address the cervical spine or the origin of the condition specifically; instead management and relief practices may be used.

 Occipital Neuralgia Diagnosis: Process And Outcomes